jtdaugherty/brick/docs/guide.rst

    let width = Brick.Widgets.Core.textWidth t

-The ``TextWidth`` type class uses Vty's character width routine to compute the width by looking up the string's characdters in a Unicode width table.
+The ``TextWidth`` type class uses Vty's character width routine to compute the width by looking up the string's characters in a Unicode width table.
 If you need to compute the width of a single character, use ``Graphics.Text.wcwidth``.